EXPLORING ETHEREUM, ITS STAKING MECHANISM, AND STAKING REWARDS

 Everstake’s performance on the SSV.network mainnet is available in real-time via the official explorer.
 We also provided a detailed guide on how to run a validator on the SSV.network.

 Another trailblazer of the DVT is Obol.
 Obol Network is a protocol seeking to foster trust-minimized staking through multi-operator validation.
-This would enable low-trust access to Ethereum staking yield, which can be used as a core building block in a variety of Web3 products.
+This would enable low-trust access to Ethereum staking benefits, which can be used as a core building block in a variety of Web3 products.

 Obol is focused on scaling consensus by providing permissionless access to Distributed Validators (DV).
 Everstake has been a part of the Obol testnet among 45 validators since the Alpha version.
 We are proud of our performance in the Alpha phase clusters, contributing as one of the operators for the validator 870469.
 Currently, the project is in its Beta Mainnet phase.